pzivich/Delicatessen/docs/Built-in Equations.rst

     obs_vals = [1, -10, 2, 1, 4, 1, 4, 2, 4, 2, 3, 12]

-Rather than excluding the -10 and 12, we can use the robust mean proposed by Huber.
-This trims the outliers to a pre-specified level.
-Therefore, they still contribute information but only values up to the bound.
-In this example, a bound of -6,6 will be applied.

-The robust mean estimating equation is available in ``ee_mean_robust``.
+Instead, the robust mean can be used instead.
+The robust mean estimating equation is available in ``ee_mean_robust``, with several different options for the loss function.

 .. code::